Tuchel's Chelsea suddenly sitting on a fine line between success and failure after FA Cup loss to Leicester | Goal.com

 That disallowed goal only intensified Chelsea's frustration and disappointment.
 They have been buoyant, strong and relaxed in recent weeks, after a sensational run of form which propelled them both up to fourth in the Premier League and into the final of the Champions League.

-Now, after his nightmare week, they look vulnerable again.
-And they will need to quickly shake off the misery ahead of a crunch Premier League clash with third-placed Leicester at Stamford Bridge on Tuesday night.
+Now, after this nightmare week, they look vulnerable again.
+And they will need to quickly shake off their misery ahead of a crunch Premier League clash with third-placed Leicester at Stamford Bridge on Tuesday night.

 Champions League qualification was the bare minimum as far as the club was concerned at the start of the season and it was Tuchel’s mission statement upon replacing Frank Lampard at the helm in January.